abusumon/nekotab-app/docs/use/importing-data.rst

-.. _importing-initial-data:
+﻿.. _importing-initial-data:

 ======================
 Importing Initial Data
 ======================

-Once you've got Tabbycat installed, the next step is to import data for the tournament: that is, import details of teams, speakers, adjudicators and rounds.
+Once you've got NekoTab installed, the next step is to import data for the tournament: that is, import details of teams, speakers, adjudicators and rounds.
 There are a few ways to do this, each with their advantages and disadvantages.

 To help you decide which to choose, here's a summary: